It’s the Little Things

 • Lack of dating options

-Like I always tell my patients, there is no such thing as all good or all bad—it’s always a mixture of both, and you have to find the mix that works for you.
+Like I tell my patients, there is no such thing as all good or all bad—it’s always a mixture of both, and you have to find the mix that works for you.
 Recently, a friend and I were talking about what unconditional love means and she said, “Isn’t there always an X?”—meaning, isn’t there always something negative in the midst of a sea of positive?
 I had never thought about it that way, but I guess she’s right.

 With that in mind…Oxford, my love for you is unconditional.
 But as divorcing couples often say, “I love them, but I’m just not IN love anymore.”